-This matters because: Lambda school’s completion percentage ranges between 60% and 80% from cohort-to-cohort.
-What this means is that anywhere from 20%-40% of students who enroll in the program don’t actually finish it.
+This matters because: Lambda school’s completion percentage ranges between 52% and 80% from cohort-to-cohort.
+They no longer publicize this information, but according to their CIRR report from 2018, only 52% graduated on time and 78.5% at 150% of the reported program length.
+What this means is that anywhere from 20%-48% of students who enroll in the program don’t actually finish it.
 There are a lot of important factors that lead to high student completion rates, and it usually stems from instruction quality, admissions selectivity, and the quality of the course structure overall.
 When considering a program to attend, it’s important that you consider completion rate because you don’t want to waste time in a program that isn’t guiding you on a path to success.

 This matters because: Every week you’re in a full-time course like App Academy or Lambda School, it means it’s a week you can’t be working.
 So time is of the essence.
 That’s why App Academy has spent years developing a curriculum that delivers exactly what you need to know to get hired in as short a period as possible.
 App Academy, whose 12 week in-person program has a placement rate of 96%, has expanded its online curriculum to 24 weeks to ensure high placement in an online environment.
-While the difference between 24 weeks and 30 weeks may not seem like a lot, an extra six weeks of class means an extra six weeks out of a job.
-Given App Academy’s average salary numbers, that means you’d lose about $12,750 due to the additional weeks it takes to complete the Lambda School program.
+While the difference between 24 weeks and 9 months may not seem like a lot, but those additional months of class means that much longer out of a job.
+Given App Academy’s average salary numbers, that means you’d lose over $13,000 due to the additional time it takes to complete the Lambda School program.

 Now that we’ve discussed differences, here are some of the similarities between the programs, which are mainly logistical.

-In terms of the logistics of the program including tuition, schedule, location, etc., both App Academy and Lambda School appear similar.
-However, when taking a deeper look at outcomes and your likelihood of landing a high-paying, full-time job, the data is clearly in favor of App Academy.
+In terms of the logistics of the program including tuition, schedule, location, etc., both App Academy and Lambda School appear similar, except for Lambda’s whopping $30K upfront price tag.
+When taking a deeper look at outcomes and your likelihood of landing a high-paying, full-time job, the data is clearly in favor of App Academy.
 At the end of the day, it’s important to make the decision that you believe is right for you.
 The goal of this article is simply to bring awareness to important factors that you should consider when deciding which bootcamp to attend.

 Interested in applying to App Academy?
 Apply here.